shinolab/autd3-doc/src/en/Users_Manual/API/pulse_width_encoder.md

 This table can be modified by `PulseWidthEncoder`.
 Note that the period of the PWM signal is 512.

+For example, if you send the following `PulseWidthEncoder`, the relationship between the intensity value and the pulse width will be linear (i.e., the intensity value and ultrasound output will be nonlinear).

 {{ #tabs }}
 {{ #tab name=Rust }}
 ```rust,edition2024